floookay/barnacle/pcb/readme.md

 ### _template/ directory

-The `_template/` directory contains the basic configuration if you want to create your own core.
+The `_template/` directory contains the basic configuration if you want to create your own core pcb.